AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/create/cloud-storage/kinesis.md

 # Create an [!DNL Amazon Kinesis] source connector in the UI

 >[!NOTE]
->Der [!DNL Amazon Kinesis] Anschluss befindet sich in der Betaphase.
-Weitere Informationen zur Verwendung von Beta-gekennzeichneten Connectors finden Sie in der Übersicht [zu den](../../../../home.md#terms-and-conditions) Quellen.
+>The [!DNL Amazon Kinesis] connector is in beta.
+See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-Quellschnittstellen in Adobe Experience Platform bieten die Möglichkeit, extern beschaffte Daten planmäßig zu erfassen.
+Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 Dieses Lernprogramm enthält Schritte zum Authentifizieren eines [!DNL Amazon Kinesis] (im Folgenden &quot; [!DNL "Kinesis"]) Quell-Connectors über die [!DNL Platform] Benutzeroberfläche.

 ## Erste Schritte